MissMaryR/Relax-pdbs-for-Rosetta/README.md

 python relax_scores.py
 ```

-Run this in the `relax_results/` folder.
+Run this in the same directory as the `relax_results/` folder.
 For each subfolder it:

 - Parses all `score*.sc` files
 - Selects the 5 lowest-scoring (best) structures
-- Writes a ranked summary to `top_5_scores.txt` inside the subfolder
+- Writes a ranked summary to `top_5_scores.txt`
-- Copies the single best PDB into `top_pdbs/` at the top level
+- Copies the 5 best PDBs into separate folders for each submission into a `top_scores/` folder

 ## Files